SAEON/mnemosyne/README.md

 # mnemosyne

 A very simple HTTP-range supporting file server.
 Stream your file in, and stream your file out!
-Named after the goddess of memory in Greek mythology.
+Named after the goddess of memory and file systems.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->